RapidAPI/DevRel-Stack-Data/guides/posts/external-api/post.md

 ---
 title: What are External APIs?
+description:
-description: APIs allow the interaction of one application with the other efficiently and are widely used in web applications.
+    APIs allow the interaction of one application with the other efficiently and are widely used in web applications.
 This guide will help you know about External APIs.
-publishedDate: 2021-10-01T16:10:30.765Z
+publishedDate: 2022-04-13T14:12:29.465Z
-lastModifiedDate: 2021-10-01T16:10:30.765Z
+lastModifiedDate: 2022-04-13T14:12:29.465Z
 authors:
-    - 'maham'
+    - maham
 categories:
     - api
 tags: